ChiyenLee/chiyenlee.github.io/pages/about.md

 ## Hi, I'm Chiyen.

-I am a robotics engineer currently pursuing a Masters degree at Robotics Institute at Carnegie Mellon Univserity, advised by Professor Zach Manchester.
+I am a robotics engineer currently pursuing a Masters degree at Robotics Institute at Carnegie Mellon University, advised by Professor Zach Manchester.
 I love working with field robots, especially on problems relating to control and state estimation.